THE DEAD AND THE DAMNED

 The Dead and the Damned is a modest effort from ingenue filmmakers.
 It treats the idea of the zombie Western surprisingly seriously (as opposed to tongue-in-cheek).
 It is certainly a commendable attempt to make a Western with limited resources the photography of the landscapes looks good and everyone seems to be making a more than reasonable effort.
 The town where much of the film takes place is a recreation town in Jamestown, California, which has provided sets for numerous classic Westerns such as High Noon (1952), Bad Day at Black Rock (1955), Pale Rider (1985), as well as Back to the Future Part III.
 There is also a more than reasonable soundtrack of songs and off-key piano music played by iDic, a band made up with members of the film crew.

 There are some particularly good performances from the cast of unknowns.
-David Lockhart may not have the physical stature to be a bounty hunter but plays with a moral strength and quietude that impresses itself on the film.
+David Lockhart may not have the physical stature to look like a tough bounty hunter but plays with a moral strength and quietude that impresses itself on the film.
 Rick Mora is equally good as the Indian nemesis who, throughout the course of the film, is shown to have far more honour than he is initially described.
 Indeed, the unfolding nature of the two characters especially one scene where they sit across a table in an empty hotel and reveal the surprisingly similar stories of forbidden loves that have damaged their lives and reputations is one of the strongest aspects of the film and is particularly well written.
 It is only Camille Montgomery who fails to make any distinction as the girl.

 It is only when it acts as an all-out zombie film that The Dead and the Damned becomes less effective.
 The zombies are generic, having been cast as the modern fast-moving brand of zombie.
 The makeups are only so-so.
 After the point when the zombie onslaught begins in full, the films delivery of gore-drenched mayhem is on the tame side.
 The film fails to build anywhere near the nightmare siege situation we get in classic efforts like Night of the Living Dead (1968) and Dawn of the Dead (1979).
 There is one reasonable scene with Camille Montgomery being pursued through the hotel by a zombie woman with a head so bloodied that she has been left blinded but the film needed far more of this.
 The film could have held so much potential showing the characters holed up in the hotel fending off zombies but peters out amid a handful of shootouts in the streets.
 Nevertheless, it is a worthwhile ingenue effort.